nus-cs2103-AY2324S1/ip/README.md

 Examples:
 * `mark 1` : Marks the task indexed at 1.
-* `mark -1` : Error message displayed saying "OOPS!!!
-Please provide a valid number within the range.".
+* `mark -1` : Error message displayed saying `OOPS!!!
+Please provide a valid number within the range.`.
-* `mark 11` : If there are less than 11 tasks, an error message displayed saying "OOPS!!!
-Please provide a valid number within the range.".
+* `mark 11` : If there are less than 11 tasks, an error message is displayed saying `OOPS!!!
+Please provide a valid number within the range.`.

 <br>